-A coalition of black and Hispanic civil rights groups and pastors is challenging the grounds of a lawsuit that seeks to overturn Florida's constitutional ban on same-sex marriage.
+MIAMI, Fla. - A coalition of black and Hispanic civil rights groups and pastors is defending Florida's constitutional ban on same-sex marriage.
+They are challenging the grounds of a lawsuit that seeks to overturn the ban.

-The groups, including the Christian Family Coalition, Florida Democratic League and PULSE, filed court papers Feb.
-25 saying a judge should dismiss the lawsuit.
-They also have launched an online petition to gather support for their efforts, www.donttrashmyvote.com.
+The groups include the Florida Democratic League and PULSE.
+They filed court papers saying a judge should dismiss the lawsuit.

-In January, six gay couples sued in Miami-Dade County Circuit Court, saying Florida's ban violates the U.S. Constitution's guarantees of equal protection and due process.
-Their supporters say attitudes toward gay marriage have changed in Florida and elsewhere, and the lawsuit is one of many similar cases pending nationwide.
+In January, six gay couples sued in Miami-Dade Circuit Court, saying Florida's gay marriage ban violates the U.S. Constitution's guarantees of equal protection and due process.

 Copyright 2014 by The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.